 He holds a biology/chemistry degree from St. Mary's College in Moraga, California.
 Andrews is the Chairman, Board of Trustees of Hubbs-SeaWorld Research Institute, Past-President of the International Association for Aquatic Animal Medicine, Past-President of the Alliance of Marine Mammal Parks and Aquariums, Past-Chair of the Association of Zoos and Aquariums, and a member of several professional associations including the International Marine Animal Trainers Association, the International Wild Waterfowl Association, and the Society of Marine Mammalogists.

-Marc holds a BA degree in Accounting from Purdue University and a MA degree in Business Administration from DePaul University.
+Mr. Swanson is also on the Board of Trustees of the Orlando Science Center.
+Mr. Swanson holds a Bachelor's degree in Accounting from Purdue University and a Master's degree in Business Administration from DePaul University.
+Mr. Swanson is a CPA.

 Jim Atchison, Member